hcsaba1982/ms-advanced/advanced training/2-network-policies-basic/README.md

 You will see only 1 tier (the `default` one).
 There will be another tier that you can make visible by clicking on the `Toggle Tiers` icon in the top right corner ![toggletier](img/1-toggle-tiers.png).
 These are the rules we applied for the essential Tigera components as part of the previous lab during the installation in step 1.1.5.

-Examine and apply the manifest file as below and notice three new tiers will show up in the policy Dashboard.
+Examine and apply the manifest file as below and notice three new tiers will show up.

 ```
 kubectl apply -f -<<EOF